D3Labs-Inc/rfp-ai-reg/README.md

-# Results for the Response to RFP for the Provision of Artificial Intelligence Insights into Regulations
+# Artificial Intelligence Insights into Canadian Regulations and Acts